-The labor market is not what it used to be as in many countries, the variable unemployment rate and shortage of skill sets enormously affect the recruitment and talent management.
-According to the “World Employment and Social Outlook: Trends 2018”, even though the global unemployment rate has stabilized, the number of unemployed remains in high levels, exceeding 192 million persons around the world.
+The labor market is not what it used to be.
+In many countries, the variable unemployment rate and shortage of skill sets significantly affects the recruitment and talent management.
+According to the ‘World Employment and Social Outlook: Trends 2018’, even though the global unemployment rate has stabilised, the number of unemployed remains high, exceeding 192 million persons around the world.

 This leads to the intense battle for talent among companies where HR department has to work more strategically, not harder.
 Nevertheless, companies are paying more attention to existing employees than to the newcomers, who are the strategic workforce determining their future.
 It is reported that 20% of staff turnover occurs within the first 45 days of employment, which appears evidently as a waste of human and financial resources.

 Onboarding has proven to play a strategic role to unlock a lot of business value in which it enhances employees branding, competitiveness, time to productivity, engagement levels and reduces recruiting and labor costs.
 It creates an interconnected link between the company’s mission, vision, philosophy, culture, job specifications and employees’ expectations that gives meanings to their motivation and engagement.
 Here are five key ideas to create a strategic onboarding program that can reduce first year turnover: